Staphylococcus aureus colonization of canaliculi during bone infection

 Discovery of a previously unknown mechanism whereby Staphylococcus aureus deforms into rod-shaped bacteria ultilizing osteocytic-canalicular networks to propagate deep into live bone tissue.

-Bentley Karen, University of Rochester, United States
+Karen Bentley, University of Rochester, United States

 This project has led to the discovery of something new about the behavior of Staphylococcus aureus (S. aureus) and why it may resist antibiotic treatment and recur in patients who have had a hip or joint implant.